GovindaPaliwal/NamasteCorona-coronavirus-tracker-android-app/README.md

 by JHU CCSE](https://github.com/CSSEGISandData/2019-nCoV) .
 It is
 programmatically retrieved using API (Not store anywhere).

-## Prerequisites

 ## Set Endpoints

-You need to setup your server part which is return in python by ExpDev07 For api you can check [https://github.com/ExpDev07/coronavirus-tracker-api](https://github.com/ExpDev07/coronavirus-tracker-api) repository which is nicely develop and maintain by ExpDev07
+You need to setup your server part which is written in python by ExpDev07 For api you can check [https://github.com/ExpDev07/coronavirus-tracker-api](https://github.com/ExpDev07/coronavirus-tracker-api) repository which is nicely develop and maintain by ExpDev07
 And then set end point in APIClient.java file